The Brothers Four

 “Some performers become so iconic that they never grow old.
 One such group is The Brothers Four.”

 Now proudly celebrating their 60th Anniversary, their smooth, musical sounds have delighted millions.
-Folk songs from America, Ireland, Scotland, Africa, Japan and China round out a repertoire of acoustic tunes old and new.
+Vibrant folk songs from America, Ireland, Scotland, Africa, Japan and China round out a repertoire of acoustic favorites old and new.

-Since the early 1960s they’ve played thousands of college concerts, performed for four U.S. presidents at the White House, appeared at countless Community Concerts, performed with symphony orchestras and taught the world to sing.
+Since the early 1960s they’ve played thousands of college concerts.
+Starting with their performance at the JFK inauguration, they’ve sung for four U.S. presidents at the White House.
+They’ve appeared at countless Community Concerts, performed with symphony orchestras and have traveled the globe, teaching the whole world to sing.
 They are truly "America's Musical Ambassadors to the World."

-The Group’s musical million-sellers include such folk standards as "Greenfields", "Yellow Bird", "Try to Remember", "Across the Wide Missouri" and, "500 Miles".
-Their hit recording of "The Green Leaves of Summer" from the motion picture "The Alamo" was nominated for an Academy Award and they performed the song at the Oscar awards presentation for the network telecast.
+The Brothers Four million sellers include such timeless folk standards as “Greenfields”, “This Land Is Your Land”, “Try To Remember”, “Yellow Bird”, “Where Have All The Flowers Gone”, “Shenandoah” and, “500 Miles”.
+Their global hit recording of “The Green Leaves of Summer” from the motion picture "The Alamo" was nominated for an Academy Award and they performed the song at the Oscar awards presentation for the international network telecast.

-The Brothers Four were there at the beginning of the musical movement which came to be known as the "folk revival", and of the few groups from those times still performing today, they remain one of the best known and most popular.
-Their all-acoustic presentation consists of guitars, banjo, upright bass, and of course the trademark rich blend of their four voices.
+The Brothers Four were there from the beginning, forever defining the sound and spirit of the "Folk Era".
+Today their all-acoustic presentation continues with the sounds of guitars, banjo, upright bass, and of course the trademark rich blend of their four voices.
 An evening with this quartet is an unforgettable time of pure, acoustic music and entertainment.
+The Brothers Four...
+The Sound of America Singing!